Visit

 To be transparent, we have not yet tracked any individual ProPicks strategy live for long enough to verify the published returns, that's a deeper-dive review for the future.
 What we can say is that the surface-level structure (transparent rebalancing, visible holdings, themed strategies, no black box) is sound, and the historical performance numbers shown on the dashboard are competitive with paid US-focused alternatives like Alpha Picks.
 We will revisit this in a dedicated Alpha Picks vs ProPicks AI comparison once we have tracked a strategy or two through a full rebalancing cycle.

 For investors who currently subscribe to Alpha Picks for curated US stock recommendations, ProPicks AI is the closest direct equivalent in this category, but with one big difference: 77 of the 88 strategies cover international markets, not just the US.
 If your portfolio is global, that breadth is genuinely hard to find anywhere else at this price.
-Pro+ unlocks all 88 strategies including the 5 premium US ones; Pro covers 33.
+Pro+ unlocks all 88 strategies across 26 localized markets including the 5 premium US ones; Pro covers 33.

 Investing.com publishes a track record of historical winners across the strategies, top of which sit some genuinely eye-catching results: Nvidia held from January 2023 to January 2024 returned +226.4%, Super Micro Computer +185.8%, and AppLovin +157.7%, all selected by ProPicks AI before their breakout periods.
 Standard caveat: these are top picks pulled from a wide universe, past performance is not a guarantee of future returns, and the typical strategy will mix winners and losers.